How to wear camouflage pattern correctly?

 Jimi Hendrix photographed by Gered Mankowitz in 1967.
 This is one of the first times a rock icon was photographed wearing a military jacket.
 This shot has since become legendary.

-Camo, from the trenches to the catwalks
+Camo, from trenches to catwalks

 As you will have understood, the term "camo" refers to the camouflage print typical of traditional military outfits.

-The little history of camo
+The short story of camo

 It is difficult to say with certainty where and when camo appeared.

-We find them from the end of the 19th century, when the British army already adopted neutral uniforms during the Transvaal War in Africa. .
+They can be found from the end of the 19th century, when the British army already adopted neutral uniforms during the Transvaal War in Africa. .

 However, everyone agrees that the birth of modern camo was originally an idea developed by a trio of French soldiers mobilized in the early hours of the First World War.
-Cock-a-doodle Doo !
+Cock-a-doodle-doo!

 The art of camouflage, painting on cannon and synthetic canvas.

-For the little anecdote, this same Louis Guingot, some time before his meeting with Guirand de Scévola, sent a hand-painted outfit to the Paris Army Services.
+As a little anecdote, this same Louis Guingot, some time before his meeting with Guirand de Scévola, sent a hand-painted outfit to the Paris Army Services.
 Called "leopard outfit", it was returned to him due to lack of interest .
 However, it is the first real war camouflage jacket.

 On the left, the "leopard outfit", on the right Mr. Louis Guingot (on the left in the photo).